HHPK 516 - Current Topics in Health & Human Performance

 Critiquing and Conducting Research.
 Three semester hours.
 (Same as HHPH 595) A study of research methods and designs appropriate for proposing, conducting, reading, reporting and critiquing research in health, kinesiology, and sports studies.
 A major emphasis will be on conducting meta-analysis of research literature.
 Each student is required to demonstrate systematic research techniques through the investigation and formal reporting of an independent research project using meta-analysis, descriptive or experimental research design.

 HHPK 597 - Special Topics

 HHPK 617 - Stat Proc Hlth/Hum Perf

-Statistical Procedures for Health and Human Performance.
-Three semester hours.
 An introductory study of statistical methods and their implications for education and research.
 Populations and samples; organizing, displaying, and summarizing data; probability; normal distribution; tests of significance; correlation and simple regression; Z and T tests; and the chi square test will be the focus of this course.
 Appropriate computer applications will be integrated into the course.
-Meets requirements for a Level II research tool course.
+This is an approved Level II doctoral research tools course.

 Health-Related Fitness Testing and Exercise Prescriptions.
 Three semester hours.
 A study of field-based fitness testing and exercise prescriptions.
 The course will focus on the American College of Sports Medicine guidelines for fitness testing and exercise prescriptions.
 The health-related fitness parameters of cardio respiratory endurance, joint flexibility, muscular strength, muscular endurance and body composition will be studied in the course.
 Students will be given opportunity to participate in both classroom and laboratory experiences related to health-related physical fitness.